ascent-tek/rocm_containers/README_DeepSpeed.md

 echo "CPU Offload Comparison (13b, cannot run without offload or quantization)" deepspeed --num_gpus 1 transformers-bloom-inference/bloom-inference-scripts/bloom-ds-zero-inference.py --cpu_offload --name "facebook/opt-13b" --benchmark

-echo "NVME offload requires directory to test, but the command is documented below" mkdir nvmeoffload deepspeed --num_gpus 1 transformers-bloom-inference/bloom-inference-scripts/bloom-ds-zero-inference.py --nvme_offload_path ./nvmeoffload --name \"facebook/opt-13b\" --benchmark
+echo "NVME offload requires directory to use, make sure you make the folder on your nvme drive" mkdir nvmeoffload deepspeed --num_gpus 1 amd_ds/generic-ds-zero-inference.py --nvme_offload_path ./nvmeoffload --name \"facebook/opt-30b\" --benchmark --batch_size=20
 ```

 ## Conclusion
 With DeepSpeed you can mess around with much larger models than your GPU hardware naturally supports.
-Also in our testing, the offload bottleneck dwarfs any hardware differences, making the AMD RX7900XTX perform pretty much just as well as a higher end Nvidia card.
+DeepSpeed was shown off running on AMD's Instinct GPU in 2022, and with a little work it isn't too hard to get it going on consumer available AMD GPUs.